gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/non-tutorials/createconfgro.rst

 ..  container:: justify

-    The file *so4.itp* for the sulfate ion is more complicated, as the residue is made of 5 atoms that are bonded together and maintained by angular constrained.
+    The file *so4.itp* for the sulfate ion is more complex than the one for the sodium ion, as the residue is made of 5 atoms that are bonded together and maintained by angular constrained (|so4.itp|).

+.. |so4.itp| raw:: html

+    <a href="../../../../inputs/bulksolution/ff/so4.itp" target="_blank">so4.itp</a>

+..  container:: justify

     The *exclusions* ensures that atoms from the same residue do not interact through LJ and Coulomb interactions.

 ..  code-block:: bw
-    :caption: *to be copied in ff/so4.itp*

     [moleculetype]
     ; name  nrexcl